jakekirsch/scrabble_custom/learnings.md

 ##### Log

 2018.02.16
-- Wrote two small posts on list comprehension and some string functions!
+- Wrote two small posts on list comprehension and some string functions, updated blog
--
+- working on implementing those in representation of game board

 2018.02.15
 - No progress